Valentine’s Day is just three weeks away! Can you name 3 ways in which you can show donors some love?

 I spent as much time writing that letter as I did on a thank you for $200,000 and was glad that I did.
 After receiving the letter the donor told me she wanted to frame it.
 She was so pleased that she became one of the greatest unofficial fundraisers for the project.

-Want to know more about letter writing?
+Want to know more about what made the contents of that letter so special?
 Feel free to contact me here; you can also see this new post from Sean Triner (Moceanic) about a Donor Care Letter which he received.
 As I commented to Sean, I have experienced the power these letters can have donors (contact me if you want to hear a story).

 In what ways have you shown donors love, respect, and admiration?
 I hope you will share I would LOVE to hear from you!